-Certain cash accounts in the City's governmental fund types are earmarked for specific purposes such as property tax rollback, land development, capital projects, and Police Department programs.
+Certain cash accounts in the City's governmental fund types are earmarked for specific purposes such as capital projects and Police Department programs.
 Certain cash and investments held by fiscal agents are classified as restricted assets on the balance sheet because their use is limited to specific purposes based on the source of the funds received.